Austin-Williams/coupon-clipper/README.md

 When coupons can be redeemed, bots can call the [`CouponClipperV3.redeem` function](https://github.com/Austin-Williams/coupon-clipper/blob/main/contracts/CouponClipper.sol#L113) to claim any of those user's coupons on their behalf -- taking a fee for their service.
 The developer gets a "house take" for creating this service, which is a percentage of the proceeds that go to the bots (see the "Improvements Since V2" section below).

-TThere is no minimum fee.
+There is no minimum fee.
 Users are free to change the fee to any value they want by calling the [`setOffer` function](https://github.com/Austin-Williams/coupon-clipper/blob/main/contracts/CouponClipper.sol#L72) and passing in the number of basis points they want to offer for having their coupons redeemed for them.

 The ESD foes directly into the user's accounts.
 No action is required on behalf of the coupon holders other than approving the `CouponClipper` contract via the [`ESDS.approveCoupons` function](https://github.com/emptysetsquad/dollar/blob/master/protocol/contracts/dao/Market.sol#L98).